dineybomfim/Nippur/README.md

 <img src="http://db-in.com/nippur/images/logo_geolocation_small.png" width="100" height="100"></img>
 <img src="http://db-in.com/nippur/images/logo_media_small.png" width="100" height="100"></img>

+Nippur is made by 5 packages (modules), which you can import and use individually.
 You can also leave extra code outside your binary file by using the subspecs, use the following lines on your Podfile:

 ```ruby